pflanze/ml2json/docs/warnings.md

    warning itself

- * `ERROR` when there was an exception while handling a message or mailbox; the exception was captured, i.e. didn't lead to the abort of the whole conversion process, but means that part of the input will be skipped.
-Should not normally happen (i.e. might indicate a bug, please report).
+ * `ERROR` when there was an exception while handling a message or mailbox; the exception is captured, i.e. didn't lead to the abort of the whole conversion process, but means that the part of the conversion that's indicated in the context of the ERROR (usually one message, or one mailbox file during mbox parsing) is skipped.
+Unless the input is clearly faulty (corrupt mbox files, for example), this is probably an indication of a bug, please report.

 (I may add a `--quiet` option that silences `WARN` and `__WARN__`)